978-9-17-637879-3/StyleFrame/README.md

 Step 2: Install StyleFrame

-Download either the zip or tar.gz file from [the latest release](https://github.com/978-9-17-637879-3/StyleFrame/releases)
+Download either the zip or tar.gz file from [the latest release](https://github.com/978-9-17-637879-3/StyleFrame/releases) with respect to your computer type

 Extract the style_frame_files folder into your project folder